Showing articles associated with Tina Fawcett

 Her research focuses on how and why we use energy, as individuals and organisations, and explores pathways and policies to reduce energy demand and carbon emissions.
 She has worked on a variety of topics including low energy renovation of homes, EU and UK energy efficiency policies, decision-making around energy, personal carbon allowances and the electrification of heating.

-New projects include exploring ideas about sufficiency and energy, developing values-based and co-benefits approaches to improving environmental advice for businesses, and helping the School of Geography and the Environment better share our knowledge on climate change with young people and schools.
+New projects include exploring ideas about sufficiency and energy, climate change education, developing values-based and co-benefits approaches to improving environmental advice for businesses and being a Co-Director of a research network on transforming heating and cooling for the net zero future.

 Why is Oxford a good place to work in research related to environmental challenges?